-As Acura's torch bearer into the rapidly growing near-luxury market, the TL is pitted against some stiff competition in the form of the Audi A4, Infiniti I30, Lexus ES300 and Mercedes C-Class.
+It's this forward thinking that has Acura spending considerable effort to redesign the TL.
+As Acura's torch bearer into the rapidly growing near-luxury market, the TL has to go up against some stiff competition in the form of the Audi A4, Infiniti I30, Lexus ES300 and Mercedes C-Class.
 Each of these models is already well established in the marketplace, which puts the pressure on Acura not only to meet but exceed what those cars have to offer.
 The new TL, with its combination of luxury, performance, and value, is prepared to meet the challenge.

-In the final analysis, this is a car that offers performance, interior room, and luxury features for a price that is well below the class average.
-These days, anything less from Acura would be a major disappointment; we've come to expect a lot of car for not a lot of money from Honda's upscale division.
-The TL delivers this value in typical Acura fashion.
+In the final analysis, this is a car that offers class-leading performance, interior room, and luxury features for a price that is well below the class average.
+I don't want to sound unappreciative, but these days anything less from Acura would be a major disappointment.
+I've come to expect a lot of car for not a lot of money from Honda's upscale division.
+The TL delivers this in typical Acura fashion.